vijayvulava/geochem/_sources/41AcidsBases.md

 ````
 ## Acid-Base Properties of Water

-Water is considered an *universal solvent* due to it's ubiquity and importance for all biological, environmental, and surficial geological processes.
-In addition, most environmental acid-base chemistry we encounter takes place in aqueous solution.
-Water has the ability to act as either a Brønsted-Lowry acid (as in the ionization of $\ce{HCl}$) or a Brønsted-Lowry base (as in the ionization of $\ce{NH3}$).
-A species that can behave either as a Brønsted-Lowry acid or a Brønsted-Lowry base is called amphoteric.
+Water is considered a *universal solvent* due to its ubiquity and importance for all biological, environmental, and surficial geological processes.
+In addition, most environmental acid-base chemistry occurs in aqueous solution.
+Water can act as either a Brønsted-Lowry acid (as in the ionization of $\ce{HCl}$) or a Brønsted-Lowry base (as in the ionization of $\ce{NH3}$).
+Amphoteric is a species that can behave either as a Brønsted-Lowry acid or a Brønsted-Lowry base.
 Water is also a very weak electrolyte, but it does undergo ionization to a small extent:

 $$\ce{
 H2O <=> H+ + OH-